killerducky/killerducky_site/go/how-to-end.md

 Black cuts, attacking the weakness in White's wall.
 But White captures the invasion and defends their territory.
 Afterwards:

-- Black controls:
+- Black:
-    - 30 empty intersections (shown with △)
+    - 30 points of territory (shown with △)
     - 14 stones
     - 44 points total
-- White controls:
+- White:
-    - 19 empty intersections (shown with ○)
+    - 19 points of territory (shown with ○)
     - 18 stones
     - 7.5 point for komi
     - 44.5 points total